 • Adherence to standards: The audit report is a formal document that must align with Generally Accepted Accounting Principles (GAAP).
 It ensures consistency and comparability in financial reporting, bolstering the reliability of your organization’s financial statements.

-• Your commitment to standards: Take charge in ensuring that the audit report complies with GAAP.
+• Your commitment to standards: Ensure that the audit report complies with GAAP.
 Conduct a thorough review to confirm that financial statements are presented fairly, disclosures are accurate, and the report adheres to established accounting principles.
 This commitment to standards reinforces the trustworthiness of your organization’s financial reporting.

 3. Timeliness in Report Issuance: